modesrg/match-simulator-public/README.md

 ## Going further (bonus)

-Added the following features, implicitly considered out-of-scope to make it a bit more extensible:
+Added the following features (implicitly considered out-of-scope) to make it a bit more extensible:

 - SecondStage Option to split the tournament into 2 Stages with teams switching home-away in the 2nd stage (default to false).
 - RandomFixtures Option to create rounds with trully random fixtures (default to false).